 Irish Medtech Association Chairman and Stryker Neuro, Spine, ENT & Navigation VP R&D

-The Irish Medtech Association are building on Ireland’s reputation for manufacturing excellence and targeting opportunities for growth with a move to stimulate companies to increase their R&D investments and step up the intensity and ambition of their R&D activities.
+The Irish Medtech Association are building on Ireland’s reputation for manufacturing excellence.
+In fact, they’re targeting opportunities for growth with a move to stimulate companies to increase their R&D investments.
+Similarly, this is all to step up the intensity and ambition of their R&D activities.

 In the past 25 years the medtech sector has gone from a burgeoning industry to a global powerhouse.
-The number of companies has increased from 50 to 450+, and exports have quadrupled to €12.6 billion.
+We can now see the number of companies has increased from 50 to 450+, and exports have quadrupled to €12.6 billion.

-This growth has really sped up in the past couple of years, with more than €259 million in investments publicly announced, 2,070 jobs being added to 38,000 professionals already in the sector and Irish start-ups gaining international attention with €102.55 million in financing raised.
+This growth has really sped up in the past couple of years.
+There have been more than €259 million in investments publicly announced.
+Similarly, 38,000 professionals already in the sector now have access to 2,070 jobs.
+Also Irish start-ups are gaining international attention with €102.55 million in financing raised.

 Ireland is the gateway to Europe’s €110bn market

-As we look to the future, the medtech sector here is well placed to build on this momentum.
-Nine of the world’s top 10 medtech companies already have one or more sites here, choosing Ireland as the strategic location for access to the world’s second largest medtech market – Europe – which is worth €110 billion.
+Similarly, as we look to the future, the medtech sector here is well placed to build on this momentum.
+Nine of the world’s top 10 medtech companies already have one or more sites here.
+They’re choosing Ireland as the strategic location for access to the world’s second largest medtech market.
+The European market is worth €110 billion.

 Ireland is already a world leader in manufacturing.
 We boast more Shingo Prizes per capita than any other country.
-This is thanks to the depth and breadth of the collaborative medtech community here, which includes FDI multinationals, start-ups, contract manufacturers, designers, as well as third-level institutions and research centres.
+This is thanks to the depth and breadth of the collaborative medtech community here.
+This includes FDI multinationals, start-ups, contract manufacturers, designers.
+Similarly well as third-level institutions and research centres.

 Making Ireland a location of choice for R&D

-Now, we need to mobilise this community to increase the R&D ambition and the intensity of the Irish medtech sector so we can tap into this strategic area for global growth.
+Now, we need to mobilise this community to increase the R&D ambition.
+This will increase the intensity of the Irish medtech sector in turn.
+Using these advantages, we can tap into this strategic area for global growth.

 The FDI manufacturing sector here already spends an estimated €771 million on R&D annually.
-That’s not including the spend by start-ups or funding awarded by Horizon 2020, the biggest EU Research and Innovation funding programme.
+That’s not including the spend by start-ups.
+Nor does it include funding awarded by Horizon 2020, the biggest EU Research and Innovation funding programme.

-More needs to be done to help companies increase the level of sophistication and complexity of their R&D activities here and expand their mandate to include R&D ownership for complete market segments and global product portfolios.
+More needs to be done to help companies increase the level of sophistication and complexity of their R&D activities here.
+This allows expansion on their mandate to include R&D ownership for complete market segments and global product portfolios.

-To tap into this growth potential, the Irish Medtech Association is leading a major project to make Ireland a location of choice for R&D. That why the theme for our annual CEO Conference Medtech Rising 2018, co-hosted with Enterprise Ireland and IDA Ireland, will focus on the theme of innovation.
+To tap into this growth potential, the Irish Medtech Association is leading a major project.
+This project is to make Ireland a location of choice for R&D. That is why the theme for our annual CEO Conference Medtech Rising 2018 focused on the theme of innovation.
+Enterprise Ireland and IDA Ireland also co-host this medtech sector conference.

-This is not only an exciting time for medtech, but an exciting time for Ireland.
-We need to nurture a culture of innovation with diversity of thinking and encourage government to invest in the right infrastructure to realise our potential.
+This is not only an exciting time for the medtech sector, but an exciting time for Ireland.
+We need to nurture a culture of innovation with diversity of thinking.
+Finally, we must encourage government to invest in the right infrastructure to realise our potential.